shreyaskorde16/FedFitTech/README.md

 **6.1 FedFitTech Result**

 <p align="justify">
 This repository contains the necessary code and resources to reproduce the baseline results presented in the experimental section of the original paper: FedFitTech.
 Note that values such as F1 scores and server rounds may vary slightly due to differences in hardware, software environments, and random initialization.
 For a comprehensive overview, detailed illustrations of the graphs and results are provided below.
-All graphs and results are conveniently stored in the `FedFitTech/config/base.yaml` directory.
 </p>

 > \[!Note\]